truvami/docs/docs/advanced/downlink-configuration.md

 ```

-## Lower and upper light threshold – only for truvami® nomad XS
+## Lower and upper light threshold – only for Truvami® nomad XS

 **Factory setting:** 0 - 0 lux <br></br>
 If we set a threshold the device will go into low-power mode if the light conditions